TimonSchneider01/ccl1/diary.md

 - Add healthbar for Player / Enemies                                          Done
 - Add breakable walls                                                       Done
 - Add a starting screen where the figure is running around                  WiP
 - Add Health Pick Ups
+- create a level layout